xamenyap/gochuck-cli/README.md

 # gochuck-cli
-A CLI program to display Chuck Norris jokes
+A CLI program to display Chuck Norris jokes.
+Required Go version 1.16 and above.

 ## Usage
 To build the binary file, simply run